RubaParv/TaslimaP_Portfolio/README.md

 # TaslimaP_Portfolio
 Example Data Science Portfolio
-[Fore more coding details of each project, please visit: https://github.com/RubaParv/TaslimaP_Portfolio]
+[Fore more coding details of each project, please visit: https://github.com/RubaParv/TaslimaP_Portfolio] [Please note that I am still working on uploading all data science and machine learning project one by one]

 # Project 1: Optimal Pricing Strategy for an Origin Destination (OD) Pair for a Prospective Ride-Hailing Service